What is a recession and what are its consequences for the stock and currency markets?

 • Investments in infrastructure

-These measures can help shorten the duration of the crisis and make it milder, however, they cannot completely eliminate the consequences of the recession.
+These measures may help shorten the duration of the crisis and make it milder, but they cannot completely eliminate the effects of the recession.

-Therefore, now it is advisable to reconsider your investment portfolio and, first of all, abandon investments in the US dollar and shares of American companies.
+investment portfolio now and, first of all, abandon investments in the US dollar and shares of American companies.

 Joomla templates by a4joomla